amouro/drupalden_iwakuni_2023/section-4.md

 <!--
 For Japanese, it is also order by the phonetic order, including the Kanji.

+There is a solution in JS called localeCompare().
+The Kanji will be sorted with the pronouciation of the first character and then the next character if first character is the same.

-PHP does have similar feature, but I would recommand sorting in database query to get a better sorting result.
+PHP does have similar feature, however from the backend, please prioritize using database query to get a better sorting result.

 <b>Next slide >>>>></b>